Paul George: Pacers don't get calls, are like NBA's 'little brother'

 CHICAGO -- Indiana Pacers star Paul George says his team is the "little brother" of the NBA.
 George voiced his frustration regarding a lack of foul calls after Monday's 90-85 loss to the Chicago Bulls.
-George finished the game with 14 points in 39 minutes, but it was the fact that he went to the free throw line just one time that really irritated the All-Star and his coach, Nate McMillan.
+George finished the game with 14 points in 39 minutes, but it was the fact that he went to the free throw line just once that really irritated the All-Star and his coach Nate McMillan.

 "I've been fined multiple times," George told reporters.
 "I've been vocal to the point where the league issues [a statement], 'Hey, we missed a call.
 Hey, we missed that.'
 Officials do it during games [saying], 'I missed that call, I missed this call.
 We're sorry.
 We're sorry.'
 It's getting repetitive.
 They see it, they know what's going on.
 They know what's a foul.
 They know what's not a foul.
 It comes down from somewhere else how these games are going, I believe."